You are looking at 141-160 of 866 articles

 Wilbur Cohen (1913–1987) was secretary of the US Department of Health, Education, and Welfare and chief architect of Medicare and Medicaid.
 He drafted the Social Security Act and, from the 1930s to the 1980s, developed its scope and defended it from cutbacks.

 The past two decades have witnessed a surge in the growth of initiatives and funding to weave physical and behavioral health care, particularly with identification of the high costs incurred by their comorbidity.
 In response, a robust body of evidence now demonstrates the effectiveness of what is referred to as collaborative care.
 A wide range of models transverse the developmental lifespan, diagnostic categories, plus practice settings (e.g., primary care, specialty medical care, community-based health centers, clinics, and schools).
 This article will discuss the foundational elements of collaborative care, including the broad sweep of associated definitions and related concepts.
 Contemporary models will be reviewed along with identified contextual topics for practice.
 Special focus will be placed on the diverse implications collaborative care poses for the health and behavioral health workforce, especially social workers.

 Hal A. Lawson

-Among the family of “c-words” (for example, communication, coordination), collaboration is the most difficult to develop, institutionalize, and sustain because it requires new organizational designs, including inter-organizational partnerships, as well as policy change.
-Notwithstanding the attendant challenges, collaborative practice is a mainstay in multiple sectors of social work practice, including mental health, substance abuse, school social work, complex, anti-poverty initiatives, international social work, workforce development, and research.
-Growing collaboration with client systems connects collaborative practice with empowerment practice and facilitates the achievement of social work's mission.
+Among the family of “c-words” (for example, communication, coordination), collaboration is the most difficult to develop, institutionalize, and sustain because it requires explicit recognition of, and new provisions for, interdependent relationships among participants.
+Notwithstanding the attendant challenges, collaborative practice increasingly is a requirement in multiple sectors of social work practice, including mental health, substance abuse, school social work, complex, anti-poverty initiatives, international social work, workforce development, and research.
+New working relationships with service users connect collaborative practice with empowerment theory and serve as a distinctive feature of social work practice.

 James W. Drisko